 Daniel enrolled as a Doctor of Design student in 2011 with the support of a fellowship from the National Council for Science and Technology.
 Under the title of Synthetic Ecology, his research grapples with the multitude of ecological positions—from the philosophy of ecology to ecological economics and from ecological marxism to urban political ecology—and their relationship with the design disciplines vis-à-vis the current climate of social and environmental urgency.

-Since 2005, Daniel writes about design topics for a broad audience in magazines such as Fahrenheit, Arquine, and Domus.
+Since 2005, Daniel has been writing about design topics for a broad audience in magazines such as Fahrenheit, Arquine, and Domus.
 His academic papers have been published by MIT's Thresholds and UVA's Lunch design journals.
-He is currently member of the editorial board of the New Geographies Journal, editorial adviser for Domus Mexico, and a fellow of the Energy Consortium at Harvard University Center for the Environment.
+He is currently a member of the editorial board of the New Geographies Journal, editorial adviser for Domus Mexico, and a fellow of the Energy Consortium at Harvard University Center for the Environment.

 Ali Fard is a designer, researcher, and educator.
 He is currently a doctoral candidate at Harvard University Graduate School of Design and an editor of the New Geographies journal.
 He is the co-director of Op.N, a design and research office based in Toronto and Boston, and a research associate at the Urban Theory Lab at Harvard GSD.
 Ali has held teaching positions at the Harvard Graduate School of Design and University of Waterloo where he is a lecturer in Architecture and Urbanism.
 Ali’s current research investigates the operational landscapes of connectivity, the urban/spatial disposition of information and communication technologies, and the urbanization of cloud computing.
 His research and design work have appeared in MONU, MAS Context, Bracket, Azure, and Harvard Design Magazine.
 Ali is the co-editor of New Geographies 7: Geographies of Information.
 (HUP, 2015) Prior to the GSD Ali received a Master of Architecture (M.Arch) from University of Toronto.